input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-02-implementation.md

   - `Data` message: node replies with this message on `Request` message. `Data` message contains concrete data.

-For instance, when user creates a new transaction, wallet sends `Inventory` message with transaction id to network, if node which recieved `Inventory` doesn't know transaction with such id, then it replies with `Request` message, after that wallet sends this transaction in `Data` message.
+For instance, when user creates a new transaction, wallet sends `Inventory` message with transaction id to network, if node which received `Inventory` doesn't know transaction with such id, then it replies with `Request` message, after that wallet sends this transaction in `Data` message.
-After node recieved `Data` message it can send `Inventroy` message to their neighbors in DHT network and repeat previous iterations again.
+After node recieved `Data` message it can send `Inventory` message to their neighbors in DHT network and repeat previous iterations again.

 Other example is: